pgRouting/pgrouting/doc/index.rst

   - topology functions
   - routing functions
   - vehicle routing functions
-  - pre / post prossesing helpng functions
+  - pre / post prossesing helping functions

 We are including them so that the pgRouting community can evaluate them before including them as an official function of pgRouting.